The lecture was held on: 29 October 2024 (Tuesday).

 About the speaker:

-Organized by: The Globalization Cluster at Dartmouth.
-With support from the Department of Economics, Tuck School of Business, and Dickey Center for International Understanding.
+Organized by: The Cluster on the Challenges and Opportunities of Globalization at Dartmouth.
+With support from the Department of Economics, Department of Government, Tuck School of Business, and Dickey Center for International Understanding.

 2021: Beata Javorcik spoke on "Globalization after the Trade War and Covid-19: Business as Usual or Not?"
 Beata Javorcik is Chief Economist of the European Bank for Reconstruction and Development (EBRD) in London.
 She is on leave from the University of Oxford, where she is the first woman to hold a Statutory Professorship in Economics.
 (You can watch the lecture: here.)